SVT-Yang/MedST/README.md

-# Unlocking the Power of Spatial and Temporal Information in Medical Multimodal Pre-training 【ICML 2024】
+## Unlocking the Power of Spatial and Temporal Information in Medical Multimodal Pre-training 【ICML 2024】

-This is the offical code of 'Unlocking the Power of Spatial and Temporal Information in Medical Multimodal Pre-training'[ICML 2024].
+This is the offical code of [Unlocking the Power of Spatial and Temporal Information in Medical Multimodal Pre-training](https://arxiv.org/abs/2405.19654).[ICML 2024]

 ### Installation: